vineetred/vigenereCipherCrack/Readme.md

 To run vigenere cipher cracker, one needs to just use Python3.
-The cipher text to be cracked needs to be changed in the file, vigenere.py.
+The cipher text to be cracked needs to be changed in the file, vigenere.py, by editing the variable cipher_text.